natalieagus/50002/docs/Hardware/c_cmostechnology.md

 Here are the key points from this notes

-1. **MOSFETs Basics**: Explains the structure and operation of NFETs and PFETs, highlighting their roles in creating logic circuits.
+1. **MOSFETs Basics**: NFETs and PFETs are both MOSFETs, they behave like switches.
+NFETs are activated by applying **high** voltage at the gate, and will produce **low** voltage at its drain.
+PFETs are activated by applying **low** voltage at the gate, thus producing **high** voltage at its drain.
-2. **Complementary CMOS**: Discusses the use of complementary pairs of NFETs and PFETs to form stable, efficient logic gates.
+2. **Complementary MOS**: The use of complementary pairs of NFETs and PFETs are crucial to form stable and efficient logic gates.
+A parallel NFET circuit must have a complementary series PFET counterpart, and vice versa.
-3. **Logic Gates**: Describes how basic logic gates like NAND and NOR are formed using CMOS technology.
+3. **Logic Gates**: We were introduced with CMOS schematic of basic logic gates like NAND, NOR, XOR, and XNOR.
+We also must be able **trace** the functionality of a given CMOS circuit.
-4. **Timing Specifications**: Covers critical timing aspects like propagation and contamination delays that affect circuit performance.

-We elaborate on how CMOS technology underpins the design of efficient and reliable digital circuits.
-Through detailed discussions on MOSFETs and their applications, we illustrate how different types of MOSFETs (NFETs and PFETs) are used in tandem to ensure that digital logic circuits are both power-efficient and functionally reliable.
-Key concepts like the design of logic gates and the impact of timing delays on circuit performance are also explained, emphasizing the practical importance of these designs in modern electronics.

-We begin the chapter by understanding how a MOSFET can be used as the most basic building block (element) in digital circuits.
-There are two types of FETs, namely NFET and PFET, that can be "activated" (switched on) or "deactivated" (switched off) using proper voltages supplied at its gate.
-It takes *time* for these FETs to produce a valid voltage value, e.g: reacting to the input voltage at its gate and establish a (low or high) voltage value at its drain.
-Therefore it is important to specify the *timing specifications* of a combinational logic device so that users may know how long the device takes to *react* (to a new valid input, or to an invalid input).
+4. **Timing Specifications**: Propagation delay (tpd)  and contamination delay (tcd) exist due to the physical and electrical properties of combinational logic devices.
+To compute tpd, find the **critical path** through the circuit.
+To compute tcd, find the **fastest path** through the circuit.

 {: .note}
 Knowing how long the combinational device takes to react (at most) tells us how *often* (e.g: at what rate) can we supply  new inputs to the device, and how fast the device can process/compute a *batch* of input values.

 We can assemble a few FETs to implement any truth table or Boolean functions (we will learn this more in next chapter), hence creating combinational logic devices.
 A specific type of combinational logic devices that has one output bit is called as **gate**.
 There are many types of gates, depending on the Boolean function that's realised.
 Then, an even larger combinational logic circuits (that realises more complicated Boolean functions) can be created by assembling many of these gates together.

-> You will try this in Lab Adder, where you are tasked to build an combinational logic circuit called the **adder**.
+We will learn how to build more complex circuits in the next few chapters.

 # Appendix